Sean Murphy Player Props: Braves vs. Rays

 Sean Murphy At The Plate

+- Murphy enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .474 with three homers.

+- Murphy has picked up a hit in 42 of 65 games this year, with multiple hits 19 times.

-- He has gone deep in 21.9% of his games this season, and 5.7% of his plate appearances.
+- He has hit a home run in 15 games this season (23.1%), leaving the park in 6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.